cgruver/okd4-upi-lab-setup/README.md

 Read the [Tutorial on GitHub Pages](https://cgruver.github.io/okd4-upi-lab-setup/)

-Or, follow the directions in each section from here:
+Or, follow the directions in each section here:

 1. [Building Your Lab](docs/index.md)
 1. [Bastion Host](docs/pages/Bastion.md)